 Hi, I’m Alisa Fleming, the Founder and Chief Editor of GoDairyFree.org, an Online Magazine and the leading dairy-free website.
 Go Dairy Free was formally launched in 2005 to share all of the information from my personal milk-free journey.
 Back then, online help for dairy-free living was difficult to find.
 I scoured studies, bought various books that touched on the topic, and started experimenting in the kitchen.
 Little did I know that my findings would be in such demand!

 Go Dairy Free now receives over 4 million unique visitors and over 7 million pageviews per year!
 I do my best to keep the site updated with new recipes, product reviews, news, and FAQ’s each week to help with this growing need for non-dairy information.

 In addition to running Go Dairy Free fulltime, I produced the book Go Dairy Free: The Guide and Cookbook for Milk Allergies, Lactose Intolerance, and Casein-Free Living and have been in awe at it’s success (thank you to all of you who have purchased it and for the many kind emails from readers!).
 It’s now in its second edition!

-Beyond Go Dairy Free, I’m a columnist and Contributing Editor for the international magazine, Allergic Living from 2011 to 2019.
+Beyond Go Dairy Free, I’m a Columnist and Associate Editor for the international print magazine, Allergic Living from 2011 to 2019.
 As a Top Healthy Living Blogger, I also serve as a product ambassador and recipe creator for the organic and natural food industry.
 Just some of the brands that I work with include So Delicious, Bob’s Red Mill, Silk, Simply Organic, and Enjoy Life Foods.
 If you would like to connect with me, feel free to Contact Us or email us directly via info (at) godairyfree (dot) org.